JonasVanHove/CLAIRE/README.md

 </div>

 ## Overview
-CLAIRE is a dashboard designed to make learning data more accessible and insightful.
-Developed as a proof of concept (PoC) in collaboration with **KU Leuven**, **GITO Overijse**, and **Eummena**, it aims to support secondary school teachers in monitoring and interpreting student progress.
+CLAIRE is a dashboard designed to support the interpretation of learning data.
+It was developed as a proof of concept (PoC) by a master's student in Applied Computer Science at KU Leuven.

-This project was initiated by Jonas Van Hove as part of his master’s thesis, _"Turning Learning Data into Meaningful Learning Analytics Dashboards"_ (2025).
-The dashboard was further developed in cooperation with Eummena to enhance its functionality and impact.
+This dashboard was created by Jonas Van Hove as part of his master's thesis titled "Turning Learning Data into Meaningful Learning Analytics Dashboards" (2025).

-With great care, the CLAIRE dashboard has been crafted to serve as a valuable tool for future learning analytics dashboards, both within GITO and beyond.
+Developed with care, in the hope that CLAIRE will serve as a useful foundation for future data-driven tools in education.

 ---

 ## Project Overview

-This prototype demonstrates a Learning Analytics Dashboard designed to support secondary school teachers in interpreting student progress during class councils.
+This prototype demonstrates a Learning Analytics Dashboard designed to support secondary school teachers in interpreting student progress.

 ### Key Features:
 - **Student Selection & Notes** – Easily filter and select students, view profiles, and check teacher notes.